► Your guide to electric BMWs

 ► Current models and future ones

-BMW’s electrification plans and the brand’s pace surrounding the subject has varied wildly, between pioneering and glacial, over the last decade.
+BMW’s electrification plans have altered frequently over the last decade, and the degree of urgency has varied wildly, between pioneering and glacial.

-Cars like the i3 city car and i8 sports car were way ahead of their time when both arrived in 2013 but they were, and continue to be, hugely costly for Munich to develop and sell.
-What’s followed has been a series of plug-in hybrids and arguably little else.
+The i3 city car and i8 sports car were way ahead of their time when both arrived in 2013 but they were, and continue to be, hugely costly for Munich to develop and sell.
+What’s followed has been a series of plug-in hybrids and little else.

 In this handy guide, we talk you through all the different electric BMWs – explaining today's range and revealing which battery-powered models are waiting in the wings.
 Keep scrolling for everything we know so far on BMW electric.

-With that in mind, Plug-in hybrids are set to be ubiquitous in Munich’s line-up, as BMW aims to give the ‘power of choice’ to every potential customer.
-In simpler terms, that means a choice of diesel, petrol, phev and electric for every model on sale.
+Plug-in hybrids are set to be ubiquitous in Munich’s line-up, as BMW aims to give the ‘power of choice’ to every potential customer.
+In simpler terms, that means a choice of diesel, petrol, PHEV and electric for every style of vehicle.
 The X3 is the first of Munich’s models to hit this target, following the launch of the electric iX3 earlier this year.

 BMW electric: what's to come?

 The i3 is due to be killed in the next few years, following a brief stay of execution in the form of another facelift and larger battery.
-There’ll be a new i3 to take its place – an all-electric version of the familiar-looking 3-Series, but an as yet unseen i1 model will take the current i3’s place.
+There’ll be a new i3 to take its place – an all-electric version of the familiar-looking 3-series, but an as yet unseen i1 model was planned to take the current i3’s place.

-Around 2024, CAR understands we’ll see a compact i1 revealed as a logical successor to BMW’s iconic city EV.
-We say logical rather than spiritual, because the i1 is expected to be a compact five-door that’ll occupy the same space at the current i3, but without any of the current car’s avantgarde charm.
+The compact i1 was expected to be revealed around 2024 as a logical successor to BMW’s iconic city EV.
+We say logical rather than spiritual, because the i1 was expected to be a compact five-door that’ll occupy the same space at the current i3, but without any of the current car’s avant-garde charm.

 Read more about the iX1 here